-All you need is 1 bowl, 25 minutes and a handful of nutritious ingredients to make these soft, chewy, clean-eating cookies.
+All you need is one bowl and a handful of nutritious ingredients to make these soft and chewy clean-eating cookies.
 They contain a good amount of protein and healthy fats, so they will keep you feeling full for hours.
-And they contain no refined sugar, flour, oil, or butter.
+Since they contain no refined sugar, flour, oil, or butter, you can enjoy them without any guilt.

-This Healthy Breakfast Cookies recipe is made from all-natural, good-for-you ingredients such as oats, bananas, peanut butter, maple syrup, nuts, and dried fruit.
-They make a great grab n’ go breakfast or snack because they are easily portable.
+This Peanut Butter Banana Oatmeal Cookies recipe is made entirely from natural, good-for-you ingredients.
+They make a great grab n’ go breakfast or snack because they are easily portable and completely junk-free.
 This recipe is also freezer-friendly, so you can make a batch ahead of time and have it on hand and ready to enjoy whenever you want!

 My biggest tip for making these cookies is to be sure to use quick oats rather than rather regular, large flake rolled oats.
 Quick oats are more finely ground than regular rolled oats and help the cookies to bind together better.
 To make your own quick oats, measure the equivalent amount of regular rolled oats and pulse in the blender or food processor a few times.
 And if you are celiac or gluten-intolerant, use certified gluten-free oats (it should say that right on the package).